anno-mods/BugFixes/Readme.md

 ### A collection of bugfixes

 I would organize it in this way:
-1) One mod for fixes in XML files.
+1) One mod for "small in file size" fixes.
-2) One package of fixes for grahics.
+2) One package of fixes for bigger files, like graphics.
 Dividing it like this because graphic fixes might get very big in filesize (of course this mod also includes necessary xml changes to fix the graphics).
 So the graphic package will publish an update after modders added new fixes to it more seldom, to keep the downloadtraffic low.
-While the xml bugfix mod can be updated more often.
+While the small sized patch-mod can be updated more often.

-I think it is fine to include translation fixes within the XML bugfix mod, or do you think we should separate it?

-If you are not sure if your mod is a "Fix" or "personal taste", we can discuss at discord if we should include it or not.
+If you are not sure if your mod is a "Fix" or "personal taste" or if it is the best way to fix it, we can discuss at discord if we should include it or not.
+You may put your code into the "ChangesOpenForDiscussion" folder.

 If your fix has negative consequences that not every user would like to accept (eg. it is more a workaround, not a real fix), you should make it a separate mod, so users can decide if they want it or not.